 So what oils should you start with?
 Here are my top 5 essential oils for cooking.

-Also… be sure to use high-quality oils, such as the oils from our recommended source, Rocky Mountain Oils.
-They're top-notch and affordable.
+Also… be sure to use high-quality oils, such as the oils from our recommended sources: Rocky Mountain Oils and Aroma Foundry.
+They’re top-notch and affordable.

 Like these these oils, too?
 Share the infographic image at right on Facebook, Pinterest, or Twitter!
 Hover over the image and easy share buttons will appear!